Evolutionary graph theory derived from eco-evolutionary dynamics: Application II: Long-term behaviour of a network birth and death process

 \end{linenomath*} We consider the initial states with 1 original mutant and $N-1$ residents where each site is occupied by one individual only, so the average of $\psi$ for a randomly placed initial original mutant is \begin{linenomath*}

 \end{linenomath*} Note that when $\mu=0$, there is no clonal interference and we have that $\psi=\rho$ (so $\bar{\psi}=\bar{\rho}$).

 Clonal interference reduces the amount of time that a mutant of type $1$ has to fixate, since the longer it takes the more likely a mutant of type 2 will appear.
 Without clonal interference, the complete network has the lowest fixation time whereas, for example, the star network is substantially higher \citep{frean2013,tkadlec2019,moller2019}.
 We should therefore expect the complete network to be least affected as the mutation rate increases in comparison to the star and other networks.
-To show that this is indeed the case, we plot $\bar{\psi}$ for different mutation rates in figure \ref{fig: fixation before CI} for the networks with four sites given in figure \ref{fig: networks} when using NBD evolutionary dynamics ($c\to\infty$).
+To show that this is indeed the case, we plot $\bar{\psi}$ for different mutation rates in Figure \ref{fig: fixation before CI} for the networks with four sites given in Figure \ref{fig: networks} when ecological dynamics are suppressed in NBD ($c\to\infty$).
 The population does not go extinct in this case and fixates in either $\set{M}_1$ or $\set{M}_2$, so $\bar{\psi}$ is the average fixation probability of an original mutant with clonal interference.
 The average fixation probability under clonal interference decreases in all networks, with the complete network being the least affected since it has the lowest fixation time.

-The circulation theorem \citep{maruyama1974,lieberman2005a} in evolutionary graph theory identifies networks whose fixation probability is equal to the Moran probability.
+The circulation theorem \citep{maruyama1974,lieberman2005a} in EGT identifies networks whose fixation probability is equal to the Moran probability.
 This theorem holds for simple evolutionary dynamics \cite{pattni2015a}, and generally fails for other dynamics.
 Here we see it failing due to clonal interference.
-In figure \ref{fig: networks}, we see that the fixation probability is identical for complete and circle networks because the circulation theorem holds, but this is no longer the case when $\mu>0$.
+In Figure \ref{fig: fixation before CI}, we see that the fixation probability is identical for complete and circle networks because the circulation theorem holds as $\mu=0$, but this is no longer the case when $\mu>0$.